Highland / West Highland Real Estate

 Buying a home in West Highlands

-Located just several miles northwest of Downtown, Highland offers cultural experiences, suburban life qualities and trendy shopping options.
-Bordered by Jefferson Park to the south and Sunnyside to the north, Highland offers easy access to downtown.
-It has a rich mix of cuisine from Mexican to Cuban within its neighborhood.
+Located just a few miles northwest of Downtown, Highlands offers suburban life qualities and trendy shopping and eateries.
+Bordered by Jefferson Park to the south and Sunnyside to the north, this neighborhood offers easy access to Downtown Denver, I-25 and the mountains.

 The neighborhood was created by the founder of Denver, William Larimer, Jr., in 1859 during the construction of the Platte River bridge.
 The Navajo Street Art District is a must-see destination.
 The Highland Street Fair is a free annual festival with 150 vendors and live music.